Do you remember that time when you were completely immersed in what you were doing?

 Table of Contents

 Traditional psychology used to be focused mainly on deviations and mental sickness, tackling the negative side of the human psyche.
 Countering this tendency, the proponents of the so-called “positive psychology” decided to explore the untouched terrain of the positive states, to crack open the mystery of happiness and wellbeing.
 This was just the intention of Mihaly Csikszentmihalyi, a scientist who first coined the term flow.
-He was inspired by an account of a music composer, who claimed that he enters a state of trance while producing a new piece of music.
+He was inspired by an account of a music composer, who claimed that he entered a state of trance while producing a new piece of music.

 “You are in an ecstatic state to such a point that you feel as though you almost don’t exist.
 I have experienced this time and again.
 My hand seems devoid of myself and I have nothing to do with what is happening.
 I just sit there watching it in a state of awe and wonderment.
 And the music just flows out of itself.”
 (Csikszentmihalyi)